DCotterill/halixia-hugo/content/ma/get-into-yoga-143.md

 Read about the benefits of yoga for the over 50s

-Read about how starting yoga later in life does require adjustments and the practice itself changes as we age, for the better!
+Read about how starting yoga later in life requires adjustments and the practice itself changes as we age, but for the better!
 Yoga after 50 is a time for moving inward, and that’s a positive thing.

-Yoga is for everyone, whatever ability or disability, age, experience,  fitness or bendiness and you can do it anywhere and anytime.
-Finding a yoga practice that’s right for you is worth the effort as it helps deepen the neural grooves that help us enjoy the benefits that regular practice brings.
+Yoga is for everyone, whatever your ability or disability, age, experience, fitness or bendiness.
+You can do it anywhere and anytime.
+Finding a yoga practice that’s right for you is worth the effort as it helps deepen the neural grooves that help us enjoy the benefits regular practice brings.

 | Provider      | Free or Paid  |  Trustpilot Score  |
 | :-----------          | :--------------:      |  :--------------:         |